 Dependency of VOIP on WAN

-Understanding VOIP and the Bottom Line
+Understanding VoIP and the Bottom Line

-There isn’t an IT decision made today that isn’t evaluated to some degree against budgetary considerations and constraints, and VOIP is no exception.
-VOIP systems offer cost savings over traditional phone systems, but implementing and maintaining them come with their own costs, and different business models will drive different cost models.
+There isn’t an IT decision made today that isn’t evaluated to some degree against budgetary considerations and constraints, and VoIP is no exception.
+VoIP systems offer cost savings over traditional phone systems, but implementing and maintaining them come with their own costs, and different business models will drive different cost models.

-One of the first things to consider when comparing the costs between premises-based and hosted VOIP systems is the cost to implement the system, and this is where a true understanding of your budgetary approach is critical.
+One of the first things to consider when comparing the costs between premises-based and hosted VoIP systems is the cost to implement the system, and this is where a true understanding of your budgetary approach is critical.
 Not only do you need to understand how much budget you have to work with, but also what kind of budget expenditures your business prefers to expend.

 In a premises-based model, this means expending capital expenditures (CAPEX) in procuring the hardware and software up front, along with your staff’s time to build the system, or in hiring a third party to do it.
 In a hosted VOIP model, while there are some installation costs, the real costs come in the operating expenditures (OPEX) that pay the monthly fees.
-Understanding your business’ preference in regards to CAPEX vs OPEX is another critical factor in your decision.
+Understanding your business’ preference in regard to CAPEX vs OPEX is another critical factor in your decision.

-In the end, the answer to the question as to whether you should implement a premises-based or hosted VOIP model is the typical answer given by most IT departments – it depends.
+In the end, the answer to the question as to whether you should implement a premises-based or hosted VoIP model is the typical answer given by most IT departments – it depends.

 As mentioned at the beginning of this post, the real answer to that question can only be answered once you understand your business, and what it takes to support that business.
-Once you understand the strategic direction of the business you support, the projections for growth of that business, your budgetary constraints, and your own team’s capacity to support a VOIP network, it makes it much easier to make the initial decisions.
+Once you understand the strategic direction of the business you support, the projections for growth of that business, your budgetary constraints, and your own team’s capacity to support a VoIP network, it makes it much easier to make the initial decisions.

 This can’t be stressed enough – take your time in this phase of planning for the new system.
-Really learn about your business and it’s future.
-Be brutally honest about your staff and it’s capabilities.
+Really learn about your business and its future.
+Be brutally honest about your staff and its capabilities.
 And make your decisions from real data points, not guesses or opinions.
 If you do this first, and do it correctly, it can make all the difference to your success from that point forward.

 Cahit Akin, CEO, Mushroom Networks, Inc.